The College and Career Center's mission is to Engage, Equip, and Empower every student by helping them:

 COLLEGE VISITS

 Each year, over 100 college representatives will visit the WOHS campus during the school day for informative presentations with our students.
-Students should activate their SCOIR account and RSVP using SCOIR for all college visits they wish to attend.
+Subscribe to the Student Services Newsletter and Follow the CCC Instagram for the most up to date information for on campus college visits.

 Click here for more information + college visit schedule.